- Installing Neptune

 - Display the default main menu

-You can find these settings on Neptune's settings page (/admin/appearance/settings/neptune), along with other theme settings provided by Zen.
+You can find these settings, along with other theme settings provided by Zen, by logging into your site and going to Neptune's settings page (/admin/appearance/settings/neptune).

-The 'Max width' setting defines the maximum width of the site in pixels (px).
+The 'Max width' setting allows you to define the maximum width (in pixels) to which the site can expand.

 Display the default main menu